 - OHSU Research Development is the nerve center for managing research projects at OHSU.
 They provide research funding and development services, pre-award management and help with submitting proposals, post-award management, comparative medicine services, clinical trials services and clinical trials billing, collaborations with technology transfer, and research compliance tools.

-- This six-week professional science writing course combines short lectures, class discussion, workshop-style writing assignments and individual sessions to help researchers learn to write better papers and grants.
+- This four-week professional science writing course combines short lectures, class discussion, workshop-style writing assignments and individual sessions to help researchers learn to write better papers and grants.
 It is open to OHSU graduate students, postdoctoral fellows and faculty.

 - Email email@example.com to register.